chris1111/Xattr-Editor/DOCS/App-damaged.md

 ## Xattr Editor

-Xattr Editor is a simple GUI application to view/edit extended file attributes on macOS, See the [README](../README.md) for information.
+Xattr Editor is a simple GUI application to view/edit extended file attributes on macOS, see the [README](../README.md) for information.

 ## Result